ROCm-DS/hipDF/docs/install/hipDF-support.rst

 * Per-thread default streams (PTDS)
 * Integration with Dask hipDF or Dask HIP
 * Interoperability with Polars
+* Integration with third-party packages cuML, cuGraph, ibis, and stumpy
 * The ``hipstreamz`` and ``hipdf_kafka`` Python packages